YamenMerhi/nick-method/README.md

 _Note: Currently, only legacy transactions (type 0) are supported.
 Type 1 and 2 will be added soon._

+_This package is in testing phase, please test on testnets before applying in production._

 ## Usage

 npm